JoseCVieira/SystemProgramming/README.md

 	- Arguments:
 		- clipboard_id – this argument corresponds to the value returned by clipboard_connect
-		- region – This argument corresponds to the identification of the region the user wants to wait for.
+		- region –  This argument corresponds to the identification of the region the user wants to paste data from
 		- buf – pointer to the data where the data is to be copied to
-		- count – the length of memory region pointed by buf.
+		- count – the length of memory region pointed by buf
 	- Return:
-		-  This function returns a positive integer corresponding to the number of bytes copied or 0 in case of error (invalid clipboard_id, invalid region or local clipboard unavailable).
+		-  This function returns a positive integer corresponding to the number of bytes copied or 0 in case of error (invalid clipboard_id, invalid region or local clipboard unavailable)

 #### int clipboard_wait(int clipboard_id, int region, void *buf, size_t count)
 This function waits for a change on a certain region ( new copy), and when it happens the